TimCares/MasterThesis/docs/thesis/experiments/memory_bank_vs_ddp.typ

   ],
 ) <moco_vs_mb>

-- we can't use the memory bank style of (TODO: cite), since we have 3,264,868 training examples
+- we can't use the memory bank style of @memory_bank, since we have 3,264,868 training examples
   - each embedding has a size of 768, considering storing them at full precision, so float32, we would need $3,264,868 * 768 * 4 B > 10e^9 B = 10 "GB"$ of additional GPU memory

 - we suspect that using a proximal regularization term, as in @proximal_regularization, might help to stabilize our memory bank approach